Caffeine intake and fetal healthPrint this page

 Maternal coffee consumption and childhood leukemia

 There are limited studies in this area, and while some research suggests an association between consumption of coffee during pregnancy and subsequent increased risk of childhood leukemia, more research is needed to better understand this.
-Pregnant and breastfeeding women are advised by EFSA to drink no more than 200mg of caffeine per day from all sources which is equivalent to 2-3 cups of coffee26.
+Pregnant and breastfeeding women are advised by EFSA to drink no more than 200mg of caffeine per day from all sources, which is equivalent to 2-3 cups of coffee5.

-- Authors of a 2015 meta-analysis comprising a total of 3,649 cases and 5,705 controls conclude that their findings “confirm the detrimental association between maternal coffee consumption and childhood leukemia risk, and provide indications for a similar role for maternal cola consumption”27.
+- Authors of a 2015 meta-analysis comprising a total of 3,649 cases and 5,705 controls concluded that their findings “confirm the detrimental association between maternal coffee consumption and childhood leukemia risk, and provide indications for a similar role for maternal cola consumption”38.

 This information is intended for Healthcare professional audiences.